-PEO1: To develop students to handle business issues as professional and solve the problems.
+PEO1: To develop students to handle issues related to business and solve problems.

-PEO2: To develop students to lead a team as well as work as member of team.
+PEO2: To develop leadership qualities in students to lead a team as well as work as member of team.

 PEO3: To bridge the gap between theoretical and practical knowledge of the students by adopting innovative teaching pedagogy.